fazaamal/webtechproject/README.md

 # webtechproject
 Web Tech Group Project

-We are going to 1 file page for css only
+We are going to make 1 CSS file page only